 Additional Safety Precautions for Volunteers

-Volunteers are required to wear a face mask at all times.
+Volunteers are required to wear a face mask at all times (including volunteers who have been vaccinated).
 SFC has face masks, gloves, and hand sanitizer available for use.
-For additional protection, face shields are also available for volunteers by request.
+For additional protection, face shields are available for volunteers by request.

 As often as possible, volunteers will maintain 6 feet distance apart from other volunteers, staff, and guests in order to practice appropriate social distancing.